Our Amazing Lineup!

 Anne Beate Hovind is Project Director of Bjørvika Utvikling’s art programme in Oslo.
 She commissions and produces art in public spaces.
 She is currently putting her expertise in city planning of Oslo producing two internationally known art works Future Library by Scottish artist Katie Paterson and Flatbreadsociety by FutureFarmers (USA, Belgium).
 Both are durational, ambitious, large-scale, impactful and collaborative works.
 Over the past 20 years, Hovind has worked at the interface of art, culture and business and has lengthy experience working with stakeholders towards the shared vision of realizing complex and original projects.

-“I am a Financial Economist leading the Innovation Hub in the Nordics biggest IT company – EVRY.
-Working with innovation and the future of technologies is what drives me – especially when it’s combined with a team of different competencies and nationalities.
-In 1,5 years I have built a department focusing on innovation, technologies and intrapreneurship – creating the business of tomorrow for our customers and ourselves.
-This has changed the landscape of our organization, and I will share how and why it’s important.”
+Tone-Marie Wahlstrøm is a Financial Economist leading the Innovation Hub in the Nordics biggest IT company – EVRY.
+Working with innovation and the future of technologies is what drives her – especially when it’s combined with a team of different competencies and nationalities.
+In 1,5 years she has built a department focusing on innovation, technologies and intrapreneurship – creating the business of tomorrow for IVRY’s customers and the organization itself.
+This has changed the landscape of the company, and she will share how and why it’s important.

 Øyvind Christian Rohn

 “I am a 52 year old with 20 years’ experience as an executive in the Oil and Gas Industry.
 In 2016 I made a professional and personal leap into renewable energy, and co-founded Ocean Sun.
-Our goal at Ocean Sun is to transform the way solar power is developed and make cheap renewable energy available to millions living by inland reservoirs or the sea.
 Our goal at Ocean Sun is to transform the way solar power is developed and make cheap renewable energy available to millions living by inland reservoirs or the sea.”